SharkUncle/deep-abyss/opencve.md

 The interesting part is to received an email when a new CVE appeared on your project.

+OpenCVE is completely open source, it means you can clone the project and use it on your own infrastructure.

 They offer the opportunity to test the platform:

 https://app.opencve.io/cve/